Welcome to King's Lynn Minster - a place to be at home with God.

 The Minster is situated in the historic surroundings of the Saturday Market Place in the heart of King’s Lynn.
 Founded by the first Bishop of Norwich, Herbert de Losinga, in 1101, the Minster has offered a welcome to pilgrims and visitors for over 900 years.

-The Minster is open all day, every day.
+The Minster is normally open all day, every day.

 Visitors are welcome to join us for any service or just walk around and enjoy the atmosphere of this Historic and Holy Church.